Ontario Regiment Museum: Aquino Weekend

-Aquino Weekend is a two-day world-class event held during the second weekend in June.
-There will be two themed one-hour battle demonstrations on both Saturday and Sunday.
+Aquino Weekend is a two-day world-class event held during the second weekend in June, and, from 2024, in July.
+There are two themed one-hour battle demonstrations on both Saturday and Sunday.
 Common themes are "WW2 - Western Front", "WW2 - Eastern Front", "Gulf War", and "Viet Nam".
-Each simulated battle will compose of vehicles, reenactors, firepower and pyrotechnics.
-There are also vendors and static reenactor displays.
+Each simulated battle consists of vehicles, reenactors, firepower and pyrotechnics.
+Additionally, there are vendors and static reenactor displays.
 Each day concludes with a "Battle Royale" where two tanks and their crews go head-to-head in the Museum's tank arena.

 Tank Rides and Experiences

 The Museum offers experiences in their historic vehicles.
 These experiences are more than rides; they can be a full experience working with the crews preparing the vehicle and a complete tour of all the crew positions.

 Tours

-Group or specialized tours are available.
+Group or specialized tours are also available.
+Interested parties should contact the museum to enquire about availability.

 World of Tanks

 The computer game World of Tanks is a partner of the Ontario Regiment RCAC Museum.
-There is a World of Tanks Gaming station at the museum where visitors can play the game on fast optimized personal computers, with standard WOT vehicles or customized vehicles from the museum.
+There is a World of Tanks gaming station at the museum where visitors can play the game on fast optimized personal computers, with standard WOT vehicles or customized vehicles from the museum.